Table of contents

 Enterprise value is a key valuation method in mergers and acquisitions.
 In M&A, investment bankers compare companies to help their clients decide if buying or merging with another company is beneficial.

 However, EV is also a metric used in other calculations and formulas throughout corporate finance and accounting.
-For example, enterprise value is used in ratios against things like EBITDA (earnings before interest, taxes, depreciation, and amortization) to create a relative value used to compare companies in a slightly different context.
+For example, accountants and financial analysts use enterprise value in ratios against things like EBITDA (earnings before interest, taxes, depreciation, and amortization) — this ratio creates a relative value they can use to compare companies in a slightly different context.

 How to Calculate Enterprise Value